jrgranadoswest/ocatan/README.md

 ├── README.md
-├── games/              # Saved .json games for replay/review; not tracked by git ├── boards/             # Saved .json board states for reuse/continuation; not tracked by git ├── requirements.txt    # Python pip requirements
+├── games/              # Saved .json games for replay/review; not tracked by git ├── boards/             # Saved .json board states for reuse/continuation; not tracked by git ├── stats.csv           # Saved game statistics; not tracked by git ├── requirements.txt    # Python pip requirements
 └── util.py             # Variety of utility fns; overlap with GameBoard.py
 ```